Example: A Simple Linear Model for Air Quality

 The original scatter plot of paired measurements shows that the PurpleAir recordings are often quite a bit higher than the more accurate AQS measurements.
 Indeed, the equation for our simple line model has a slope of about 2.1.
 We interpret the slope to mean that a change of 1 ppm measured by the AQS monitor is associated with a 2 ppm change in the PA measurement, on average.
 So, if on one day the AQS sensor measures 10 ppm and on the next day it is 5 ppm higher, namely 15 ppm, then our prediction for the PA measurement increases from one day to the next by \(2 * 5 = 10\) ppm.

-As for the intercept in the model, we might expect it to be 0, since when there is no particulate matter in the air, we would think that both instruments would measure 0 ppm.
+As for the intercept in the model, we might expect it to be 0, since when there is no particulate matter in the air we would think that both instruments would measure 0 ppm.
 But for an AQS of 0, the model predicts \(-3.4\) ppm for PurpleAir, which doesn’t make sense.
 There can’t be negative amounts of particles in the air.
-This highlights the problem of using the model outside of the range where measurements were taken.
+This highlights the problem of using the model outside the range where measurements were taken.
 We observed AQS recordings between 3 and 18 ppm, and in this range the model fits well.
-While it makes sense for the line to have an intercept of 0, practically, such a model doesn’t fit well and the predictions tend to be much worse.
+While it makes sense for the line to have an intercept of 0, such a model doesn’t fit well in a practical sense and the predictions tend to be much worse.

 pm25aqs pm25pa